Updates

 Opus Clip Review 2026 — The Tool That Turns One Long Video Into a Week of Social Content

 Opus Clip at $14.50/month annually is the best AI repurposing tool available.
-It is worth nothing if you don’t already record long-form video — and everything if you do.
+Worth nothing if you don’t already record long-form video — and everything if you do.

 You’ve probably already seen what Opus Clip does — someone uploads a podcast and posts 20 clips from it without any visible editing work.
 That’s real.
 I uploaded a 52-minute podcast and had 18 clips back in seven minutes and fourteen seconds.
 Fourteen were publication-ready after about twenty minutes of human review.
 That’s the product.
 Here’s what you need to know before you subscribe: your projects disappear when your subscription lapses.
 Not after a grace period.
 Three days.
 Everything you processed but didn’t download is gone.
-Know that going in, and Opus Clip is probably the best-value tool in this entire AI video series — and the one with the highest Trustpilot rating, which surprised me too.
+Know that going in, and Opus Clip at $14.50/month annually is probably the best-value tool in this entire AI video series — and the one with the highest Trustpilot rating.

 Disclosure: Affiliate links on this page.
 I may earn a commission if you subscribe through them — no extra cost to you.
 I tested Opus Clip on a paid account.
 Full disclosure here.